Exterior-point Optimization for Sparse and Low-rank Optimization: Introduction

-For these reasons above, in the last few years, there has been significant interest in addressing the nonconvexity present in many learning problems directly via a discrete optimization approach.
+\paragraph{Discrete optimization approach} For these reasons above, in the last few years, there has been significant interest in addressing the nonconvexity present in many optimization problems directly via a discrete optimization approach.
 In this way, a particular nonconvex optimization problem is formulated exactly using discrete optimization techniques and then specialized algorithms are developed to find a certifiably optimal solution.
 This approach has found considerable success in solving machine learning problems with sparse and low-rank optimization \cite{BertsimasMLLens,tillmann2021cardinality}.
-A mixed integer optimization approach to compute near-optimal solutions for sparse regression problem, where $d=1000$, is computed in \cite{bertsimas2016best}.
+A mixed integer optimization approach to compute near-optimal solutions for sparse regression problem, where problem dimension $d=1000$, is computed in \cite{bertsimas2016best}.
 In \cite{bertsimas2020sparse}, the authors propose a cutting plane method for a similar problem, which works well with mild sample correlations and a sufficiently large dimension.
 In \cite{hazimeh2020fast}, the authors design and implement fast algorithms based on coordinate descent and local combinatorial optimization to solve sparse regression problem with a three-fold speedup where $d\approx10^{6}$.
 In \cite{bertsimas2020mixed}, the authors propose a framework for modeling and solving low-rank optimization problems to certifiable optimality via symmetric projection matrices.
-However, the runtime of these algorithms can often become prohibitively long as the problem dimensions grow \cite{Bertsimas2016}.
-Also, these discrete optimization algorithms have efficient implementations only for a narrow class of loss functions and constraint sets; they do not generalize well if a minor modification is made to the problem structure, and in such a case they often fail to find a solution point in a reasonable amount of time even for smaller dimensions \cite{BertsimasMLLens}.
-Furthermore, one often relies on commercial softwares, such as \texttt{Gurobi}, \texttt{Mosek}, or \texttt{Cplex} to solve these discrete optimization problems, thus making the solution process somewhat opaque \cite{Bertsimas2016,tillmann2021cardinality}.